- From July to September 2020, US consumers spent over $199 Billion in online purchases

 Do you remember the first DM you received from a potential customer asking if you ship to Germany?
 Or South Korea?
 Or Brazil.
-If you were surprised to learn you had fans and potential customers in these locations it might be time to take a broader look at the opportunities that exist for reaching new markets in 2021.
+If you were surprised to learn you had fans and potential customers in these locations it might be time to take a broader look at the opportunities that exist for reaching new markets.

 2020 was a challenging year across the globe because of the Coronavirus pandemic.
 But it also accelerated the adoption of eCommerce, creating a new industry boom.

 From July to September 2020, US consumers spent $199.44 billion in online purchases.
 This was an eCommerce market size increase of 37.1% from the $145.47 billion spent in online purchases in Q3, 2019.
-Going forward, eCommerce sales growth across the world is projected to grow to 6.54 trillion by 2022, as shoppers spend 36% of their budget online!
+Going forward, worldwide eCommerce sales growth is projected to grow to over 8.148 trillion by 2026!

 So, where are the biggest opportunities for merchants?

 In this article, we give you a rundown of the top eCommerce markets to target, tips for cross-border shipping, and how Easyship can help you go global.

-Why 2021 is the time to expand globally
+Why Now is the Time to Expand Globally

 If you have been thinking of going global in your eCommerce business, there has never been a better time - now is the Year!
 And for good reasons: